-Master’s in reading literacy
+Master’s in reading and literacy

 A good book can transport you to another work or time period on a magical adventure that inspires you to see the universe differently.
 Most of us have favorite books that we reread many times, but reading doesn’t come easy for everyone.
 Some people struggle with reading, writing, and fluency.
 Books that should be fun and relaxing escapes become stressful experiences.
-This unenviable problem needs the skills of a professional who is trained in reading literacy.
-Should you earn a master’s degree in reading literacy, you will be equipped with the knowledge and skills to help children and adults with reading problems.
+This unenviable problem needs the skills of a professional who is trained in reading and literacy.
+Should you earn a master’s degree in reading and literacy, you will be equipped with the knowledge and skills to help children and adults with reading problems.
 In this role, you will have the key that opens up the wonderful world found in books.
-This rewarding responsibility is not limited to teaching positions, but can be instrumental in educational reform, administration, and leadership roles.
+This rewarding responsibility is not limited to teaching positions but can be instrumental in educational reform, administration, and leadership roles.

 What do I need to apply?

 Deciding to continue your education can be an exciting prospect, that can also feel a little overwhelming.
 The plunge into a master’s study program will first entail the compilation of documents requested for admission.
 This starts with transcripts from your bachelor’s program, in a related field such as child development or elementary education, with a minimum GPA of 3.0 to 4.0.
 Additional coursework may need to be completed if your undergraduate degree is in an unrelated field.
 You will also need standardized test scores, a personal statement, letters of recommendation, and an academic writing sample.
 Some master’s programs also demand that you have a minimum of 3 years of teaching experience.
 Information about the specific entry requirements is available on the school websites.